daviskregers/notes/AWS/SDK/AWS SDK.md

     - [[Go]]
     - [[Ruby]]
     - [[C++]]
-- We have to use the AWS SDK when coding against AWS Services such as [[Programming/AWS/solutions-architect-associate/14-databases-in-aws/DynamoDB]]
+- We have to use the AWS SDK when coding against AWS Services such as [[DynamoDB]]
 - The [[AWS CLI]]I uses the Python SDK (boto3)
 - Good to know: if you don't specify or configure a default [[AWS Region]], then us-east-1 will be chosen by default.